-Figure 10.
-ROC data from the Independent Observations model (A), the Ensemble model (B), and the Integration model (C) based on raw memory signals generated by the feature-matching process, with parameters set to the values used in our running example.
+Note.
+(A) ROC data from the independent observations model, (B) the ensemble model, and (C) the integration model based on raw memory signals generated by the feature-matching process, with parameters set to the values used in our running example.
+ROC = receiver operating characteristic.